 - AFC, J.P.
 Morgan, Access Bank to fund the project

-About 24 hours after it unveiled its plan to construct Oshodi Transport Interchange at a cost of $70 million, the Lagos State Government on Wednesday signed a memorandum of understanding with a consortium of investors to fund and construct the 4th Mainland Bridge.
+About 24 hours after it unveiled its plan to construct Oshodi Transport Interchange at a cost of $70 million, the Lagos State Government wednesday signed a memorandum of understanding with a consortium of investors that agreed to fund and construct Fourth Mainland Bridge.

-The consortium, which agreed to fund and construct the bridge at N844 billion, comprises Visible Asset Limited, Julius Berger Nigeria Plc, Hi-tech Construction Limited, J.P.
+The consortium, which agreed to fund and construct the bridge at N844 billion comprise Visible Asset Limited, Julius Berger Nigeria Plc, Hi-tech Construction Limited, J.P.
 Morgan, Eldorado Nigeria Limited, Nigerian Westminster Dredging and Marine, Africa Finance Corporation (AFC) and Access Bank.

 Designed to cover a distance of 38 kilometres, the project will be constructed under a build, operate and transfer (BOT) concession and the state’s public-private partnership programme for a period of 40 years.

-The agreement was signed at the State House, Alausa, Lagos, by assigned representatives of all the corporate organisations making up the consortium that partnered to construct the bridge deemed to be the longest anywhere.
+The agreement was signed at the State House, Alausa, by assigned representatives of all corporate organisations making up the consortium that partnered to construct the bridge deemed to be the longest anywhere.

 He explained that the significance of this bridge “will be fully appreciated if we can imagine Lagos of today without 3rd Mainland Bridge.
 Almost 30 years after 3rd Mainland Bridge was built, the state has experienced phenomenal growth to become a megalopolis with a population of over 21 million.”